Record and Playback Plugin

 The StopPlayback

-interface is used to stop a currently running signal-mode playback action.
+interface is used to stop a running playback action in signal mode.
 Its interface definition is as follows:

 message StopPlaybackReq {